-Topics Readings F Jan 5 Introduction Syllabus М Jan 8 Western Frontier CANVAS: "Reading on Turner's Frontier Theory" CANVAS: DISC QUES "Turner's Frontier Theory - Discussion Questions" W Jan 10 Industrial & Urban Growth Farming, Labor TEXTBOOK: Chapt 20 plus pages 663-671 & 629-637 DISC QUES Based on these readings, what would you say were the 5 biggest changes in the lives of ordinary Americans during this period?
-F Jan 12 Continue Industrial & Urban Growth, Farming, Labor No new assignment.
-Review previous day's readings W Jan 17 Immigration TEXTBOOK: 625-629 " 5411 17 mmig attan CANVAS: DISC QUES "Immigration Selections and Discussion Questions" F Jan 19 Dawn of 20 th Century Progressivism TEXTBOOK: 714-720 GI: 245-248 "Honest Graft" DISC QUES What do you think of the author's "honest graft?"
+Topics Readings М Jan 6 Introduction Syllabus W Jan 8 Western Frontier CANVAS: "Reading on Turner's Frontier Theory" CANVAS: DISC QUES "Turner's Frontier Theory - Discussion Questions" Be prepared to discuss your answers in class F Jan 10 Industrial & Urban Growth Farming, Labor TEXTBOOK: Chapt 20 plus pages 663-671 & 629-637 DISC QUES Based on these readings, what would you say were the 5 biggest changes in the lives of ordinary Americans during this period?

+- • M Jan 13 Continue Industrial & Urban Growth, Farming, Labor No new assignment.
+Review previous day's readings W Jan 15 Immigration TEXTBOOK: 625-629 CANVAS: DISC QUES "Immigration Selections and Discussion Questions" Be prepared to discuss your answers in class.
+F Jan 17 Dawn of 20 th Century Progressivism TEXTBOOK: 714-720 · · - 3 ···· GI: 245-248 "Honest Graft" DISC QUES What do you think of the author's "honest graft?"
 Is it ok in your opinion?
 CANVAS: "Excerpts from The Jungle" DISC QUES Hungry?
-1 00 D D М Jan 22 Progressivism Discussion Gl: 272-275 "The Old Order Changeth" GI: 275-284 "Experiments in Government"; "TR Acceptance Speech" DISC QUES Explain what you see as the fundamental differences between the way Elihu Root and Teddy Roosevelt see the role of government in American society.
-W Jan 24 Finish Progressivism Income Tax CANVAS: "How We Got the Income Tax" CANVAS: "Bar Stool Economics" F Jan 26 Imperialism GI: 179-183 "Our Blundering Foreign-Policy" GI: 194-196 "Platform of the American Anti-Imperialist League" DISC QUES One article is for, and the other is against the US pursuing imperialism and overseas territories.
-What do you think are the 2 best arguments from each reading?
-Be prepared to explain why you think they are.
-TEXTBOOK: Chapt 23 (for reference) 1 00 EVANA M Jan29 EXAM 1
+W Jan 22 Progressivism Discussion GI: 272-275 "The Old Order Changeth" GI: 275-284 "Experiments in Government"; "TR Acceptance Speech" DISC QUES In exactly 2 sentences, explain what you see as the fundamental differences between the way Elihu Root and Teddy Roosevelt see the role of government in American society.
+Bring your answer on paper and be prepared to have somebody else read it to class.
+So make it clear and easy to follow.
+F Jan 24 Finish Progressivism Income Tax CANVAS: "How We Got the Income Tax" - • • M Jan 27 Imperialism GI: 179-183 "Our Blundering Foreign-Policy" GI: 194-196 "Platform of the American Anti-Imperialist League" DISC QUES One article is for, and the other is against the US pursuing imperialism and overseas territories.
+In no more than 2 sentences each, explain what you think are the 2 best arguments from each reading.
+Bring a copy on paper to hand in to me, and keep a copy for yourself to which you can refer in order to explain/expand your answer to class.
+DISC QUES Describe one thing that you think would have been different in the 20th Century if American had not taken Hawaii as a territory.

+TEXTBOOK: Chapt 23 (for reference)